bjoaquinc/hunyo-mcp-server/DEVELOPMENT.md

 # Contributing Guide

-We welcome all kinds of contributions to the **Hunyo MCP Server** project. _You don't need to be an expert in MCP protocol or marimo development to help out._
+We welcome all kinds of contributions to the **Hunyo MCP Server** project. _You don't need to be an expert in MCP protocol or notebook development to help out._

+The project now features **environment-agnostic architecture** supporting multiple notebook environments (Marimo, Jupyter, etc.) with unified tracking APIs.

 ## Checklist